 Note: The intern on the Pediatric Neuropsychology Track may select any of the Child track rotations which may focus on clinical child or pediatric psychology.

-At the end of the internship year, the intern on the Eating Disorders track will have mastered the following specific competencies:
+At the end of the internship year, the intern completing the Pediatric Neuropsychology Track will have mastered the following specific competencies:

 Be able to make use of a broad repertoire of evidence-based assessment and intervention skills suitable for improving the functioning of youngsters and adolescents with developmental, psychiatric, and medical disorders.

 Effectively assess and then diagnose complex neurodevelopmental and psychological disorders, and share this information with a multidisciplinary team and the child’s family.

 Identify and implement empirically supported interventions for internalizing and externalizing difficulties in children, both outpatients, and inpatients seen on the Consultation-Liaison service rotation.

 Effectively collaborate with school, families, and other professionals concerning appropriate strategies for learning and behavioral development.

 Apply an understanding of psychological principles to the treatment of youngsters with medically based disorders, to promote effective adjustment and reintegration to daily life.